 The first gasoline-powered car could only travel 21 KM/H. However, technological advancement has made it possible for your car to move faster while easily choosing your driving speed.
 We now have better roads so our cars can travel at speeds unimaginable even by Karl Friedrich Benz, who designed the first gasoline car.

 It is also true that most vehicles have speedometers that display maximum speeds beyond the legal or reasonable speed limits.
 It means that the doors are always open to you to Overspeed if you so wish.

-But it is vital that you understand the risks involved with whichever speed limit you go for.
+But you must understand the risks involved with whichever speed limit you go for.
 You should always set the right speed for the occasion.
 The driving school won’t tell you everything about driving so take the time to seek more information about every driving issue.

 So, when choosing your driving speed, the most important things to consider is:

 1. The Time You Are Driving

-You are more alert and active in the day, while the opposite is true at night.
+You are more alert and active during the day, while the opposite is true at night.
 Did you know that 46% – 54% of traffic accidents occur at night, yet the traffic is usually light at night?
-In fact, the night traffic is normally 10% – 30% of the daytime traffic.
+The night traffic is normally 10% – 30% of the daytime traffic.

 You are most likely to cause an accident at night, therefore you should be more cautious at that time, including by setting a reasonable driving speed.
 The probability of causing an accident at night also increases with road illumination.
 Low illumination translates to increased chances of causing an accident, so set an appropriate speed.